AdelKS/The-Finals-DPS-Sheet/readme.md

 ![stats](/stats.png)

 Note:
-- The Light's Bow stats have not been calcualted in the same way as the other guns: it's an average over many shots while trying to shoot right at max charge
+- The Light's Bow stats have not been calculated in the same way as the other guns: it's an average over many shots while trying to shoot right at max charge

 ## How were these numbers computed ?